okta/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/customize-tokens-returned-from-okta/use-static-group-whitelist-custom-as/index.md

 ---
-title: Configure a groups custom claim in a Custom Authorization Server
+title: Use a static group whitelist with a Custom Authorization Server
 ---
 Add a groups custom claim for an ID token or access token in a Custom Authorization Server.
 The maximum number of groups specified must be less than 100.
 For the following example, we are adding a custom claim for an access token.